awsdocs/aws-codebuild-user-guide/doc_source/sample-elastic-beanstalk.md

 ### Step A1: Add Files to the Source Code<a name="sample-elastic-beanstalk-manual-prepare"></a>

-In this step, you add an Elastic Beanstalk configuration file and a build spec file to the code in [Create the Source Code](#sample-elastic-beanstalk-prepare-source)\.
+In this step, you add an Elastic Beanstalk configuration file and a buildspec file to the code in [Create the Source Code](#sample-elastic-beanstalk-prepare-source)\.
 You then upload the source code to an Amazon S3 input bucket or an AWS CodeCommit or GitHub repository \.

 1. Create a file named `buildspec.yml` with the following contents\.
 Store the file in the `(root directory name)/my-web-app` directory\.